pheyvaer/searchbee/README.md

 ### Generate index

-By generating the index before staring the server allows you to reuse the index when restarting the server.
+By generating an index before staring the server allows you to reuse the index when restarting the server.
 This removes the need to create the index every time the server is started, which might be time-consuming for big sources.